ruafelianna/SilvaViridis.Python.Common/docs/en/ValueWithUnit.md

 `ValueWithUnit` class is used to declare an object, that has two properties - `value` of type `TValue` and `unit` of type `TUnit` (`TValue` should implement [`IComparable`](Interfaces/IComparable.md) protocol, and `TUnit` should inherit from [`OrderedEnum`](Enums/OrderedEnum.md) class).
 The main purpose of the class is to provide convinient compare methods, checking both value and unit, and a basic formatting.

+**NB** This class does not take into account conversion of units.
+It's main purpose is to provide a convinient plain way to sort values with units, first by unit and then by value.

 ### Example:

 ```python